 Newport is the place to be in the summer, and we totally recommend planning your visit around one of the many festivals.
 The Newport Jazz and Folk festivals are held every July at Fort Adams, but it’s not all about the music!

-Celebrate all the great cuisine of Rhode Island with food truck gatherings, and wine and craft beer throughout the warmer months.
+Celebrate all the great cuisine of Rhode Island with food truck gatherings, tasty wine, and craft beer throughout the warmer months.